 - Any sharp lower-back sway on video review.

 In Dr. Walker’s view, long stomach sleeping often clashes with good back health, yet he knows some people still prefer it.
-We describe clearly whether a mattress makes that position safer or worse, as far as we can see.
+We describe clearly whether a mattress makes that position safer or worse, as far as we can tell from testing.

 Step Five: Pressure Relief Testing

-Pressure relief deserves its own detailed protocol.
+Pressure relief gets its own protocol.
 We want to know how each mattress handles peak load at shoulders, hips, knees, and sacrum.

 Structured Body Sessions